HackDalton/problem2020-coolcpu/WRITEUP-2.md

 	HCF
 ```

+## Stitching it together
-Finally, we can stitch all of that together:
+Finally, we can put all the pieces together to get the result:
 ```
 	CON 0x90 ; we will copy to 0x90
 	STA 0xF2 ; write the destination address